ewan-schaff/git-helper/README.md

 ./git-helper -r
 ```
 2. Select the files you want to remove using `git rm`.
+3. Enter a commit message to finalize your commit.
-3. Confirm the selection, and the script will handle the removal process.
+4. Confirm the selection, and the script will handle the removal process.

 ## Viewing Repository Statistics
 Run the script with the `--stats` option to display repository information: